 What are air conditioners?

 Air conditioners will work at cooling the room as well as dehumidifying it.
 In an air conditioner, air passes over the evaporator or the cooling coils and enters the room directly.
 Once the refrigerant gets heated, it goes through a tube into the condenser or the heating coil.
 Outside air passes over it and stays outside and the water condensing on the evaporator will run through a duct to the outside of the window.
 Central air conditioning units are connected to a drain to handle the accumulated water whereas single window units use the condensed water to increase the cooling of the heating coils which evaporate the water into the outdoor air.
-If you are looking for an appliance that dehumidifies the air as well as cools it,
+If you are looking for an appliance that dehumidifies the air as well as cools it, buy an air conditioner.

 What are air dehumidifiers?

 A dehumidifier is quite similar to an air conditioner.
 The difference is that the air in a dehumidifier will pass over the cooling coils and then instead of going into the room, it will pass over a set of heating coils.
 Then only does the air go back into the room.
 The air that enters the room is dryer just like in an air conditioner.
 However, unlike the air conditioner, the dehumidifier increases the temperature inside the room.
 Also, the water that condenses in an air dehumidifier is caught in the drain pan or hose instead of running through a duct to the outside of the window.
-If you are looking for an appliance that reduces the humidity inside the room but does not cool it, buy the best dehumidifiers.
+If you are looking for an appliance that reduces the humidity inside the room but does not cool it, buy the best built in pump dehumidifiers.

 What are air purifiers?